ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 The templates remain fairly static, but they can sometimes contain important changes.

-Follow these steps to update your deployment repo with changes from the templates:
+Follow these steps to update your deployment monorepo with changes from the templates:

 - [gcp-tier1-template](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template)
 - [gcp-tier2-template](https://github.com/ssc-spc-ccoe-cei/gcp-tier2-template)